stumblefiend/jeremy.pugh/_pages/resume.md

 - Developed and implemented processes for creating and maintaining knowledgebase content in collaboration with subject matter experts.
 - Worked with subject matter experts and the Cloudflare community to ensure an accurate and relevant knowledge base.

-Dell Technologies, San Francisco — Senior Software Engineer September 2014 - February 2017
+**Dell Technologies, San Francisco** — *Senior Software Engineer* September 2014 - February 2017
-Showcased our private cloud product at OpenStack conferences and led Agile team sprints.
+Promotions: Technical Support Engineer --> Software Engineer --> Senior Software Engineer Showcased our private cloud product at OpenStack conferences and led Agile team sprints.
 I helped build the foundations of our product and resolved critical issues with customer deployments.

 - Presented the company’s private cloud product at OpenStack conferences.